 The Senior Director is responsible for overall leadership, strategic direction and operational management of the department of Care Management.
 This role will lead the department to ensure that optimal care management functions are achieved.
 This includes a primary focus of aligning goals, strategies, and interdependencies of Care Management towards quality patient and family centered care.

 The Senior Director is responsible for directing and overseeing an efficient and seamless patient care coordination process amongst the functional area and its respective interaction and coordination with University of Michigan Health System (UMHS) as an institution.
 Working with other members of UMHS leadership, the Senior Director also drives continuous improvement in operational efficiency, internal processes, and provides guidance and leadership to ensure the defined purpose, principles, and goals of the program are met.

-The Senior Associate Hospital Director for Patient Care Services/Chief Nursing Officer (CNO) and the Chief Medical Officer (CMO) are co-sponsors of the Care Management model.
+The Chief Nurse Executive and the Chief Medical Officer for the University of Michigan Health System are co-sponsors of the Care Management model.

 Works closely with the Senior Physician partner in planning, implementation and evaluation of the program.

 Strong engagement with University Hospital/Cardiovascular Center and Mott Triad Leadership.

 Collaborates with additional UMHS leaders in the development and execution of the care management program.